Mastermind (board game): Complexity and the satisfiability problem

-In November 2004, Michiel de Bondt proved that solving a Mastermind board is an NP-complete problem when played with n pegs per row and two colors, by showing how to represent any one-in-three 3SAT problem in it.
+In November 2004, Michiel de Bondt proved that solving a Mastermind board is an NP-complete problem when played with n pegs per row and two colors, by showing how to represent any 1-in-3-SAT problem in it.
 He also showed the same for Consistent Mastermind (playing the game so that every guess is a candidate for the secret code that is consistent with the hints in the previous guesses).

 The Mastermind satisfiability problem (MSP) is a decision problem that asks, "Given a set of guesses and the number of colored and white key pegs scored for each guess, is there at least one secret pattern that generates those exact scores?"
 (If not, then the codemaker must have incorrectly scored at least one guess.)
-In December 2005, Jeff Stuckman and Guo-Qiang Zhang showed in an arXiv article that MSP is NP-complete.
+In December 2005, Jeff Stuckman and Guo-Qiang Zhang showed that MSP is NP-complete.

 Variations

 Varying the number of colors and the number of holes results in a spectrum of Mastermind games of different levels of difficulty.
 Another common variation is to support different numbers of players taking on the roles of codemaker and codebreaker.
 The following are some examples of Mastermind games produced by Invicta, Parker Brothers, Pressman, Hasbro, and other game manufacturers: